rust-lang/rust/doc/tutorial.md

 # fn foo() -> bool { true }
 # fn bar() -> bool { true }
 # fn baz() -> bool { true }
-// `let` is not an expression, so it is semi-colon terminated;
+// `let` is not an expression, so it is semicolon-terminated;
 let x = foo();

 // When used in statement position, bracy expressions do not